-The analysis of income and expenditure by service on the face of the CIES is that specified by the Service Reporting Code of Practice 2010/11.
+The analysis of income and expenditure by service on the face of the CIES is that specified by the Service Reporting Code of Practice 2011/12.
 However, decisions about resource allocation are taken by the council on the basis of budget reports analysed across services.
 These reports are prepared on a different basis from the accounting policies used in the financial statements.
 In particular:

-- the cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in the year; - expenditure on some support services is budgeted for centrally and not charged to services.
+- No charges are made in relation to capital expenditure (whereas depreciation, revaluation and impairment losses in excess of the balance on the revaluation reserve and amortisations are charged to services in the CIES); - The cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in the year; - Expenditure on some support services is budgeted for centrally and not charged to services.